mysteryjeans/DjangoAjax/README.md

 You can set element id the data-ajax-loading="#loading" to display during Ajax call and data-ajax-loading-duration="2000" is the duration for the animation.

 ##Graceful Degradation
-You application should be able to handle non Ajax call if javascript is not enabled, so instead of settings ajax url in form’s action, you can set it in data-ajax-url.
-Alternatively you can also check fr ajax call with in view method and act accordingly.
+Application should be able to handle non Ajax call if javascript is not enabled, so instead of settings ajax url in form’s action, you can set it in data-ajax-url.
+Alternatively you can also check for ajax call with in view method and act accordingly, for example:

 if request.is_ajax():
     return HttpResponse(str(datetime.now()))

 return render_to_response('gettime.html', {'time': str(datetime.now()) })